Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Introduction

 \section{Introduction}

-Optimization of dynamic systems typically have constraints, e.g., battery capacity for robots.
-As an example, if a robot is powered by battery, which is also being charged with an external power supply, the amount of energy used at each time is limited by the battery capacity.
-The dynamical systems are typically modeled as a Markov Decision Process (MDP), while the transition probabilities may not be known apriori (or may be dynamic).
-In the absence of knowledge of transition probabilities, the MDP is modeled as a Reinforcement Learning (RL) problem which aims to maximize the long-time reward by making actions given the state of the process to be controlled.
+Optimization of dynamic systems typically has constraints, e.g., battery capacity for robots.
+As an example, if a robot is powered by a battery, which is also being charged with an external power supply, the amount of energy used at each time is limited by the battery capacity.
+The dynamical systems are typically modeled as a Markov Decision Process (MDP), while the transition probabilities may not be known apriori (or maybe dynamic).
+In the absence of knowledge of transition probabilities, the MDP is modeled as a Reinforcement Learning (RL) problem which aims to maximize the total reward in the finite horizon by making actions given the state of the process to be controlled.
 RL algorithms can be divided into model-based and model-free, where the model-based approaches estimate the transition probabilities, while model-free approaches do not.
 In this paper, we consider a model-free approach to RL in the presence of peak constraints, which is an important constraint in many dynamical systems.
-For instance, algorithms with peak constraints have been studied for communications \cite{shamai1995capacity}, flow-shop scheduling \cite{fang2013flow}, thermostatically-controlled systems \cite{karmakar2013coordinated}, economics \cite{bailey1972peak}, robotics \cite{li1997new}, etc. The peak constraints have been considered for Markov Decision Processes \cite{altman1999constrained}.
+For instance, algorithms with peak constraints have been studied for communications \cite{shamai1995capacity}, flow-shop scheduling \cite{fang2013flow}, thermostatically-controlled systems \cite{karmakar2013coordinated}, economics \cite{bailey1972peak}, robotics \cite{li1997new}, etc. The constrained optimization problems have been considered for Markov Decision Processes \cite{altman1999constrained}.
 However, these require complete knowledge of the transition probabilities.
-In the absence of such knowledge, algorithms have been proposed \cite{geibel2005risk,geibel2006reinforcement}.
-However, to the best of our knowledge, none of the algorithms so far has provably given PAC analysis for objective and constraint violations.
+Without such knowledge, algorithms have been proposed \cite{geibel2005risk,geibel2006reinforcement}.
+However, to the best of our knowledge, none of the algorithms so far has considered MDPs with peak constraints and provably given PAC analysis for objective and constraint violations.